dbursem/OGN-Tracker/README.md

 OGN Tracker Client

+This fork uses the Adafruit_GPS library instead of TinyGPS++.
+This is a much smaller library.
+Compiled sketch size is just under 24KB which leaves enough headroom to add some additional features (like a barometer, SD-card, etc.)
+-David

+Original MD

 This repository implements the code for an Open Glider Network Tracker client.

 Details of the tracking network and tracking client are provided here